NFIB backs group that seeks state support for a convention.

 “Small business owners have to make tough decisions every day to balance their business budget and their family budget,” Woods says.
 “The states manage to find a way to live within their means.
 [A convention of states] might be just what it takes to make Congress serious about controlling spending.”

 The Balanced Budget Amendment Task Force, also called Balanced Budget Forever, is headquartered in Columbus, Ohio.
-Ohio Gov. John Kasich is traveling the nation to talk up the initiative as well (in this video, taken at a December press conference at the Arizona Capitol, Kasich appears with NFIB/Arizona State Director Farrell Quinlan).
+Ohio Gov. John Kasich is traveling the nation to talk up the initiative as well.
 NFIB Vice President and NFIB/Ohio Executive Director Roger Geiger has played a leading role in its efforts as well.

 “The federal balanced budget amendment is something our members believe in with their heart and soul … that the federal government shouldn’t spend more than it takes in and leave the burden for future generations,” Woods says.
 “NFIB is confident that we can get there or at least create enough momentum to push Congress to take action.”

-In 2014, NFIB acted as the lead state lobbyist in Georgia, Louisiana, Michigan and Ohio, where the bills passed.
+In 2014, NFIB acted as the lead state lobbyist in Georgia, Louisiana, Michigan and Ohio, where the bill passed, respectively.
 So far, the measure has been adopted by 24 state legislatures.
 The goal, Woods says, is to ensure that 34 states pass balanced budget resolutions, which would trigger the convention of states and clear the way for a possible amendment to the U.S. Constitution.

 In Tennessee, for example, NFIB was the only business group engaged on the balanced budget amendment effort, meeting with legislators and members at grassroots meetings in Knoxville and Nashville, and holding an information forum with state legislators.
 Speaker of the House Beth Harwell, an NFIB member, helped advance the effort by publicly backing the effort at every opportunity.
 The vote was overwhelmingly bipartisan in favor in both chambers—89-2-3 in the House of Representatives and 28-0-1 in the Senate.